pat/gyoza/README.md

 * `GITHUB_USERNAME`: The username for the GitHub account generating pull requests.
 * `GITHUB_PASSWORD`: The password for the GitHub account generating pull requests.
 * `GITHUB_DOMAIN`: The domain for GitHub.
 Defaults to `github.com`, you'll only need to customise this if you're using GitHub Enterprise.
-* `GITHUB_PRIVATE_KEY`: The private key used for pushing commits to GitHub.
-The public key should be attached to the GitHub account.

 ## Limitations